CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unreachability prefix-limits maximum</h>

-Configures the maximum number of unreachability prefixes that can be received from the peer group.
+Configures the maximum number of unreachability prefixes that can be received from the peer group for BGP unreachability SAFI (failure signaling).
 This is CRITICAL for security to prevent state exhaustion.

 ### Command Syntax